CS196Illinois/lecture-notes-sp19/git-bash.md

 ### Example work flow
 First, go make a github account [here](https://github.com/join) using your @illinois.edu email address.

+REMINDER - You need to be running elementaryOS and not Debian to use sudo, refer to the piazza post describing this.

 To install git, open the terminal and run
 ```
 sudo apt install git-all